Jack-Q/blog/source/_posts/2017-03-08-javaee-training-note-day-15.md

 Even though the transition function is unified, there are still two parameters to describe the physical attributes, which are stiffness and damping.
-The first one describes the power of the spring and genrally, the larger stifness, the less time required for certain animation.
+The first one describes the power of the spring and generally, the larger stiffness, the less time required for certain animation.
 The second one, damping describes the slowing down effects for a certain animation.
 The smaller the damping is, the larger time required to finish a certain animation.
 Especially, when the stiffness is set to 0, the value will not